jordanschalm/peek/README.md

 Peek is a simple transport security layer that requires both endpoints to have a shared secret.

 :warning: Do not use this to secure anything important.
-Use a standard protocol :warning:
+Use a standard protocol! :warning:

 ## Design Goals